Sanjeevsnair/AI-Driven-Waste-Management-Optimization/README.md

 To get started with the project, you can follow these steps:

-Clone this repository to your local machine.
+Clone this repository to your local machine[https://github.com/Sanjeevsnair/AI-Driven-Waste-Management-Optimization.git]